Changing the owner of an account

 Any user added to the account under the role of editor, facilitator, or viewer has further limitations on what they can or cannot do within the account.

-To view the users on the account and review their roles, go to Settings and then the Users List (see the screenshot below).
-Refer to the help doc for adding multiple users to an account for more information about account roles and inviting new users.
+To view the users on the account and review their roles, go to Settings and then the Users List (see the screenshot above).